shivendradb/git-demo/day_1/session_1/README.md

 A new Flutter application.

 ## About the App
-This is a basic app with the name on the centre of the screen.
+This is a basic app with the name on the center of the screen.

 ## Getting Started